Meets pressing community needs by mobilizing caring New Yorkers in volunteer service.

 Volunteer Feedback

-If a volunteer has any Project-related concerns, questions about appropriate behavior on a Project, or complaints regarding inappropriate behavior by another volunteer, the client, the Community Partner, or New York Cares' staff, he or she should talk with the Team Leader immediately.
-If a volunteer is unable to speak with the Team Leader or has a complaint concerning the Team Leader, he or she should contact the Director of Volunteer Relations at New York Cares at 212-228-5000.
+If a volunteer has any project-related concerns, questions about appropriate behavior on a project, or complaints regarding inappropriate behavior by another volunteer, the client, the project partner, or New York Cares staff, they should speak to the Team Leader immediately.